Materials-Data-Science-and-Informatics/somesy/README.md

 # Project Metadata

-Somesy config has the information on what is the most important for metadata and standard columns between different file formats.
-Somesy config columns are explained below.
+Somesy input has the information on what is the most important for metadata and standard columns between different file formats.
+Somesy input columns are explained below.

 - name: Software name - String
 - version: Software version - String